-- "Deferred superannuation income streams" these products pay an income that does not start immediately on purchase but at a specified later date, e.g. at age 80.
+- "Deferred superannuation income streams" (Deferred annuities), which pay an income that does not start immediately on purchase but at a specified later date, e.g. at age 80.
 The specified later date may be defined at the outset.
-Alternatively, it may be determined at a later date or it may vary with the performance of the pool, as outlined in the paragraph below.
-The income is payable until death. - "Certain innovative superannuation income streams", which are called Pooled Investment Pensions or Annuities2 depending on whether they are offered by superannuation funds or life companies.
-The income they deliver lasts for life but the quantum of the annuity that is provided to the member is not guaranteed.
-It may vary with the pool's mortality and/or investment experience.
-They therefore protect against idiosyncratic but not necessarily systematic longevity risks.
+Alternatively, it may be determined later, or it may vary with investment and mortality experience, as outlined below.
+Though conventional annuities that are deferred are technically innovative income streams according to the legislation, they are not the subject of this paper. - "Pooled Investment Pensions or Annuities" depending on whether they are offered by superannuation funds or life companies and where there is a "pool of assets in the fund held for the collective benefit".
+(In this TP we use the term "annuity" to apply to both pensions and annuities payable for life.) - Insured, investment-linked, annuities where the mortality rates used for calculating the benefits are guaranteed for life. - Any other life annuity arrangements where the benefit depends on investments, mortality experience or "any other relevant factors".
+Products have been introduced that are linked to investment indices and to specific assets chosen by the retiree.

+The income they deliver lasts for life but the quantum of the annuity that is provided to the annuitant is not guaranteed and will vary based on investment experience and possible mortality experience where this is not insured.
+They therefore protect against idiosyncratic risk, but not necessarily systematic longevity or investment risks.

-A more detailed description of the products and of the other types of pensions or annuities that can now be sold is outlined in Appendix 2.
-Duncan Rawlinson (2020) gives more details and references.
+A more detailed description of the products and of the other types of annuities that can now be sold is outlined in Appendix 2.
+Duncan Rawlinson's paper listed in Appendix 3 gives more details and references.

-New means test rules for pooled lifetime income streams were announced in the 2018-19 Budget.
-From 1 July 2019, amended Age Pension means testing rules were introduced for pooled lifetime income streams.
-The rules3 assess:
+From 1 July 2019, amended Age Pension means testing rules were introduced for all lifetime income streams to assess: